laurenbenichou/SRCCON-2017-scenarios/scenarios/additional/08-outing-your-source-2.md

 ### The Twist 😱😱😱😱😱

-As this story is coming in, another reporter has said that they have been working on another story with a source sent on SecureDrop.
-This source is potentially even more explosive than the previous one, and the reporter has sent the raw documents digitally to the respective agency directly to corroborate the story.
-You are unsure if there is metadata or other ways to discover the source of the leaks in those files.
+One of your reporters comes to you and says they have been working on a another sensitive story based on documents sent on SecureDrop.
+This story is potentially even more explosive than the previous one, and the reporter has sent the raw documents digitally to the respective agency to corroborate the story.
+You are unsure if there is metadata or other ways to track down the source of the leak in those files.